GALS Inc. across the nation

-I started my work in public schools as an undercover agent for social change and civic enlightenment.
-Finding GALS saved my career and gave me a place to fully engage in this work.
-I feel the calling now more than ever to use my skills and experience to help lift people into the most empowered, embodied versions of themselves through education so we can steer the planet back to health.
+When I started teaching, I felt like an undercover agent for social justice, working covertly through the classroom.
+Finding GALS has allowed me to fully and unapologetically engage in this radical, transformational work.
+I feel the calling now more than ever to use my skills and experience to help students grow into the most authentic, empowered, and embodied versions of themselves, so that they can take the lead in creating a more just and equitable world.

 Deputy Chief of Partnerships

 Elissa grew up in St. Louis, Missouri and attended the University of Colorado at Boulder where she competed on the women’s tennis team.
 Prior to her work at GALS, Elissa worked in development and community outreach roles for Teach For America, Children’s Hospital Colorado, the Atlanta Falcons, and Kroenke Sports Enterprises.
 She loves swimming, yoga, hiking, traveling, and spending time with her husband and two children.

 Being part of a movement that empowers girls to take their space and develop as leaders is beyond humbling.
 At GALS, we believe that schools are the way that we can change the mindset of our next generation of girls.
 Embodied Education, defined by learning and living with our minds, our hearts, and our bodies, is the competitive edge for girls.
 We are the future of what feminism will look like, feel like, and want to enact in all facets of our lives.

 Lynnsey Molinaro Gwaltney